Sheila Sharpe

 I admired Julia's confident posture and the way she glided in her floaty skirt as she led me into another room.
 Like a graceless foil, I marched behind her, lean and stiff in faded jeans and old boots, the heels clacking on the hardwood floor of this former Victorian brothel in San Diego’s Gaslamp Quarter.

-As I unwrapped my painting, my dead husband’s voice came to life in my mind--Sondra, listen to me for once.
+As I unwrapped my painting, my dead husband’s voice came to life in my mind--Kate, listen to me for once.
 Don’t go down this slippery slope, it’s way too risky.

 My own voice loud in my head— Don’t preach safety to me!
 You who crash-landed off the sheer face of El Capitan.